 Suspicion of research misconduct during the review phase will result in withdrawal of an application from the review process while the principal investigator's institution is given opportunity to conduct an investigation.
-Should allegations of
+Should allegations of research misconduct be found to be baseless, the application will be reviewed following standard review procedures.
+If evidence of research misconduct is found, the application will be rejected without a review and the applicant's institute will be held responsible for taking appropriate actions.

-(personuvernd.is), Icelandic Food and Veterinary Authority (mast.is)
+3 The National Bioethics Committee (visindasidanefnd.is), The Data Protection Authority (personuvernd.is), Icelandic Food and Veterinary Authority (mast.is)